Sitemap

 Olefin (aka Polypropylene) is a very strong fiber and is commonly used for inexpensive looped Berber styles, outdoor grass and level-loop or cut-pile commercial grade carpets.
 It's also great for damp pool areas, basements and patios because it is moisture resistant. $$

 Wool is the most costly of all fibers easily topping $100 per square yard.
-It is naturally soft and durable fiber.
-It is more costly to install and maintain too, but is well known for it's elegance and ability to last a lifetime.
-Learn more about the Pros and Cons of Wool Carpeting. $$$$$
+It is naturally soft and a durable fiber.
+It is more costly to install and maintain too, but is well known for it's elegance and ability to last a lifetime if cared for properly.
+Not a good choice for areas with active children and pets.

 How Much Does Carpet Cost?